rootstrap/blog/content/iOS/RSFormView/RSFormViewExample.md

 }
 ```

-Here we are setting constraints to attach views with eachother in order to accomplish the design we had in mind.
+Here we are setting constraints to attach views with each other in order to accomplish the design we had in mind.

 ## Populating your FormView

-Lets start by implementing the  `FormViewModel` delegate:
+Let's start by implementing the  `FormViewModel` delegate:
-I tend to prefer implementing delegates in an extension of the implementing class to keep concerns separated, so lets do that.
+I tend to prefer implementing delegates in an extension of the implementing class to keep concerns separated, so let's do that.
 Outside of the `FormViewExampleViewController` class scope we do:

 ``` swift